microsoft/fluentui/packages/react-popover/Spec.md

 Right click on the trigger opens the popover.
 The popover anchors to the mouse position.

 Shift + F10 on the trigger opens the popover

-#### Focus

-> TODO Discuss: This is a v0 behaviour not sure if it is still applicable

-When the trigger is focused, the popover opens.

 ### Additional interactions